evaherbst/MyoGenerator/README.md

 ## Output of Add-On
 - muscle volume mesh, origin area, insertion area, origin boundary loop, insertion boundary loop
 - .csv file with all of the muscle metrics (name, origin area, insertion area, origin centroid, insertion centroid, linear length, muscle length, muscle volume).
 Linear length is calculated as the Euclidean distance between origin and insertion centroids, muscle length is calculated as the length of the curve of the Blender muscle (sum of edge lengths constituting the curve).
-- Muscle length
--
-- )Headers are included, and multiple muscles are written to the same file as rows.
+Headers are included, and multiple muscles are written to the same file as rows.
 - The add-on automatically organizes your muscle components (attachment areas and volume) under an empty whose name is equal to the muscle name.

 ## Notes for User